-If the employee subject to abusive, persistent or unreasonable contact, correspondence or complaints is the Chief Executive, or where there is a conflict of interest for the Chief Executive 9for example, because the individual is known to them personally, or the CEO has already been involved in dealing with them), the application of the policy will be considered and, if necessary, applied by the PFCC or the DPFCC, who will nominate another member of staff to keep the application of this policy under review.
+If the employee subject to abusive, persistent or unreasonable contact, correspondence or complaints is the Chief Executive and Monitoring Officer, or where there is a conflict of interest for the Chief Executive and Monitoring Officer (for example, because the individual is known to them personally, or they have already been involved in dealing with them), the application of the policy will be considered and, if necessary, applied by the PFCC or the Deputy PFCC, who will nominate a Strategic Head to keep the application of this policy under review.

-Records will be retained by OPFCC Chief Executive of all cases assessed to be abusive, persistent or unreasonable, including the action that has been taken in relation to these cases and the review dates.
+Records will be retained by PFCC's Office of all cases assessed to be abusive, persistent or unreasonable, including the action that has been taken in relation to these cases and the review dates.